sundar-website/jobportal/README.md

 # jobportal

 Hi Mam/Sir,

-  The job apply plugin working for create jobs and as well as job applicant apply the job based on category into the plugin.
-  It helps to listing the jobs and job applicant details in list of table view in page.
-  I attach the document for how perform the plugin.
+The job application plugin is functioning to create jobs and allow job applicants to apply for jobs based on categories within the plugin.
+It helps in listing jobs and displaying job applicant details in a tabular view on the page.
+I have attached a document detailing how to use the plugin.